There are many ways users can get involved to help maintain and keep Hullett Marsh spectacular!

 The award will be presented to students exhibiting an awareness of the environment through achievement or contribution.
 This award is ideally suited for students starting post-secondary education next year in any type of environmental studies.

 Candidates are required to submit a letter to the Friends of Hullett by either mail or email.
-This letter must be received by April 26, 2019, stating their environmental achievements and/or contributions.
+This letter must be received by April 15 each year, stating their environmental achievements and/or contributions.
 In addition to the letter, the student is required to submit one (1) reference contact to validate their achievements and/or contributions.

 Please feel free to email us at email@example.com for further details.